babygang-c64/BygShellV2/README.md

-EDIT is a small text editor allowing ASCII files editing If launched with a non-existing filename, EDIT will use the filename provided and create a new file when saving
+EDIT is a small text editor allowing ASCII files editing If launched with a non-existing filename, EDIT will use the filename provided and create a new file when saving, if no name is provided, default filename is "tmp" Default filetype for file creation is SEQ, you can force filetype to PRG with ,P suffix on your filename
 EDIT will replace existing files when saving
 Memory management is limited at the moment, each update consumes memory